gufolabs/gufo_ping/docs/examples/series.md

-# Gufo Err Example: Series of Requests
+# Gufo Ping Example: Series of Requests

 Lets send the sequence of the ICMP echo requests and get the replies.